-Whey beverage supplemented with farro enzyme suppresses the viability of S. Typhimurium
+Whey beverage supplemented with farro enzyme suppresses the viability of Salmonella Typhimurium

 To evaluate whether whey beverage supplemented with farro enzyme inhibits S. Typhimurium biofilm formation by reducing bacterial viability in the planktonic state, the viability of planktonic S. Typhimurium cultured with WF0, WF1, or WF10 was quantified.
-Figure 2 shows a dose-dependent decrease in the viability of planktonic S. Typhimurium with increasing concentrations of farro enzyme.
-Incubation with WF10 for 24 h significantly reduced the viability of planktonic S. Typhimurium by approximately 88%.
+Fig. 3 shows a concentration-dependent decrease in the viability of planktonic S. Typhimurium with